cauliyang/cauliyang.github.io/content/posts/022-cuda-configuration-for-rust-and-cpp/index.md

 }
 ```

-Run the code:
+Execute the code:

 ```bash
 cargo run
 ```

-Here we use GPU
+In this instance, we are utilizing the GPU.

 ```rust
 use candle_core::{Device, Tensor};